The Kinks Are the Village Green Preservation Society: Mono and stereo versions

 Despite an industrywide trend towards stereo sound, Ray still favoured mono when he mixed Village Green.
 As was typical for the time, he mixed the album in both formats, and Pye released both versions of the album in the UK.
-In the US, Reprise's parent company Warner Bros.-Seven Arts halted mono production in January 1968, making Village Green the Kinks' second US LP to be issued exclusively in stereo.
+In the US, Reprise's parent company Warner Bros.-Seven Arts halted mono production in January 1968; Village Green was therefore the Kinks' second US LP after Something Else to be issued exclusively in stereo.

 The album's stereo and mono mixes contained obvious difference from one another.
 Because Ray remixed some tracks in late October 1968 after finding his original August mixes rushed, the twelve- and fifteen-track editions contained additional differences.
 The original stereo ending of "People Take Pictures of Each Other" featured a jazz band coda lifted from a pre-existing tape, which Miller writes served to express "That's All, Folks!" at the album's close.
 Ray was forced to erase it from subsequent mixes due to copyright issues, but not before it was included on the stereo release of the twelve-track edition of Village Green.